Website Manager

 When must the league be notified our child is not playing?

 Earlier is better than later, but barring unusual circumstances, we must be notified prior to the start of the season.
 Notify us thru email at [email protected].
-In addition to enabling us to process a refund, advising of your child not playing enables us to let someone on the waiting list play.
+In addition to enabling us to process a refund, advising us of your child not playing enables us to let someone on the waiting list play.

 What if my child plays both AYSO and another soccer program?